keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 ### stage

 A stage is a subsection of a project.
-Because KLT is not a continuous delivery tool, it has no concept of a `stage` but rather depends on a deployment engine.
+Because KLT is not a delivery tool, it has no concept of a `stage` but rather depends on a deployment engine.
 However, the logic of the stages can be useful